 Dental Licensure Objective Structured Clinical Examination (DLOSCE) FAQ

 What is an objective structured clinical examination (OSCE)?
+Why were OSCEs developed?

-The OSCE format often includes physical materials, such as radiographs, photographs, models, and order/prescription writing.
+The OSCE format often includes stimulus materials, such as radiographs, photographs, models, and prescription writing.
 Standardized patients (actors) have been used in medical OSCEs.
 The National Dental Examining Board (NDEB) of Canada’s OSCE is presented as a written, multiple-choice examination that presents stimulus materials in multiple stations.
 Advances in simulated patient and haptic technologies suggest that simulations may be incorporated in a dental OSCE sooner rather than later.

 OSCEs were developed to help accurately assess the complex notion of clinical competence in the medical field.
 More specifically, Harden, Stevenson, Wilson Downie, and Wilson (1975) indicated that they introduced the OSCE format to avoid many of the weaknesses and disadvantages of traditional clinical examinations.

 OSCEs are widely used in the health sciences, including: optometry, medicine, physical therapy, radiography, rehabilitation medicine, nursing, pharmacy, podiatry, and veterinary medicine.
 Since their inception in the 1970s, OSCEs are now part of the US Medical Licensing Examination for all US medical graduates.
-Similarly, the NDEB Canada OSCE is used for dental licensure in Canada.

-Why is the JCNDE developing a DLOSCE?
+Why did the JCNDE develop a DLOSCE?

 - The JCNDE has a long and successful track record of delivering high quality, high stakes examinations for licensure purposes, that help protect the public.